 To fix this problem, the Cinque Terre National Park authority has launched a new public information campaign warning tourists not to go hiking along the cliffside routes in flip-flops, pumps, or other inappropriate footwear.
 Signs will be posted along the path and travelers will also be notified of the new rules when purchasing a Cinque Terre card, which includes access to the paths, as well as the buses and trains that connect the towns.

 Those who ignore the warnings could be fined anywhere from €50 (US$56) to €2,500 (US$2,796).

+“The problem is that people come here thinking they are at the seaside, but the paths above the villages are like mountain trails,” Patrizio Scarpellini, the director of the Cinque Terre National Park, told The Local, an Italian news site.
 In addition to park staff, a law enforcement group called the Comandi Regione Carabinieri Forestale will be on hand to inform travelers about the flip-flop ban for the first part of the campaign.
 Eventually they will issue fines to those who ignore the warnings.

 With more expected visitors than ever arriving on cruises this summer, the mayor of Riomaggiore has also suggested implementing an arrival tax for day-trippers to the Cinque Terre, similar to the one that Venice created in late February.